Målilla: Climate

-Despite being prone to temperature extremes, Målilla has a relatively normal average climate for the southern parts of the country with slightly warmer days and colder nights than typical for the parallel, especially during spring, with April high temperatures averaging 13 C for 2002–2014, but with night time lows being around freezing point.
+Despite being prone to temperature extremes, Målilla has a relatively normal climate, with slightly warmer days and colder nights than typical for the area, especially during spring, with April high temperatures averaging 13 C for 2002–2014, but with night time lows being around freezing point.
 Other official statistical records include exceeding 20 C in March, attaining 28.8 C in April, and reaching 23 C in October, all exceptionally warm by Swedish standards.
 In spite of this, the tied Swedish record of 38 C set in June 1947 is the only national monthly record currently held by Målilla.